planetscale/debezium-connector-planetscale/docs/README.md

 ### Partially-Shadowed JAR

-To facilitate running the adapter, a partially-shadowed JAR is created, which, in substance, replaces the upstream Vitess adapter JAR for users.
-This JAR is assembled in a manner which is careful to avoid runtime class loading conflicts, even with the upstream Vitess adapter which is wrapped to create the Planetscale adapter.
+To facilitate running the connector, a partially-shadowed JAR is created, which, in substance, replaces the upstream Vitess connector JAR for users.
+This JAR is assembled in a manner which is careful to avoid runtime class loading conflicts, even with the upstream Vitess connector which is wrapped to create the Planetscale connector.

 **The shadowed JAR contains:**

-- All transformed classes from the Vitess adapter, relocated to a subordinate package.
+- All transformed classes from the Vitess connector, relocated to a subordinate package.
 - All local classes involved in implementing hooks and override logic.

-No other dependencies are included in the shadowed JAR, as it is still intended to be used in conjunction with a classpath assembled from the same dependencies as the upstream Vitess adapter.
+No other dependencies are included in the shadowed JAR, as it is still intended to be used in conjunction with a classpath assembled from the same dependencies as the upstream Vitess connector.

 ![](./images/classes-shaded-pt1.png)
 ![](./images/classes-shaded-pt2.png)

 > [!NOTE]
-> Services are rewritten to account for relocations, and for the injected Planetscale adapter facade.
+> Services are rewritten to account for relocations, and for the injected Planetscale connector facade.
 See below
 > for details.

 ### SPI and Relocations

-The following services are supported by the final Planetscale adapter JAR:
+The following services are supported by the final Planetscale connector JAR:

 **`META-INF/services/org.apache.kafka.connect.source.SourceConnector`**
 ```